-10. Connect the 3/8" tubing to the wye fitting and route to the round inspection plate in the belly of the aircraft aft of the battery (see recommended routing below).
+10. Connect the 3/8" tubing to the wye fitting and route to the round inspection plate in the belly of the aircraft aft of the battery (see representative routing below, slight variation between models).
 The 3/8" tubing will run from the battery down the vertical tube frame (5/8" Adel clamp here) with the other wiring bundles to the horizontal frame tube to the aft of the aircraft inspection plate.
-The 3/8" tubing will be secured to the frame tubing with Adel clamps at three locations (see example install below).
+The 3/8" tubing will be secured to the frame tubing with Adel clamps at three locations.